bodywork-ml/bodywork-core/docs/user_guide.md

 ...
 ```

-The aim of this log structure, is to provide a reliable way of debugging workflows out-of-the-box, without forcing you to integrate a complete logging solution.
-This is not a replacement for a complete logging solution - e.g. one based on [Elasticsearch](https://www.elastic.co/observability) - it is intended as a temporary solution to get your ML projects operational.
+The aim of this log structure is to provide a useful way of debugging workflows out-of-the-box, without forcing you to integrate a complete logging solution.
+This is not a replacement for a complete logging solution - e.g. one based on [Elasticsearch](https://www.elastic.co/observability).
+It is intended as a temporary solution to get your ML projects operational, as quickly as possible.

 ## Running Workflows Remotely on a Schedule